open-telemetry/opentelemetry-specification/specification/baggage/api.md

 REQUIRED parameters:

-`Name` the name for which to set the value.
+`Name` The name for which to set the value, of type string.

-`Value` the value to set.
+`Value` The value to set, of type string.

 OPTIONAL parameters:

+`Metadata` Optional metadata associated with the name-value pair.
+This should be an opaque wrapper for a string with no semantic meaning.
+Left opaque to allow for future functionality.

-`Context` the context containing the `Baggage` in which to set the baggage entry.
+`Context` The context containing the `Baggage` in which to set the baggage entry.

 ### Remove baggage